rfo909/CFT/README.md

 # An interactive language

+CFT reads single lines from the user, and as we press Enter, the line is interpreted.

-CFT accepts lines of input, with code which is executed.
-There is full expression support with normal cardinality rules, and so CFT is great as a calculator.
-The interactivity makes it easy to experiment
+There is full expression support, with normal cardinality rules, so CFT can be used as a desk calculator.
+Interactivity makes it easy to experiment

 ```
 $ 2+3*5
 $ "a b c d".split
 $ List(1,2,3).concat("x")
 $ ls
+$ cd ..
 ```

 # Create own functions

-To get full use of CFT, you will define your own functions.
-This can be done interactively at first.
+The power of CFT is defining functions.
+This can be done interactively at first, later you may select using an editor.

-To create your first function, type the following, and press Enter.
+Type the following, and press Enter.

 ```
 $ Dir.allFiles(Glob("*.java"))
 ```

-This produces a list of all java files under the directly and indirectly under current directory,
+This produces a list of all java files directly and indirectly under current directory,

-After the list of files has displayed, we may name this code line, creating a function:
+After the list of files has displayed, we name this code line, creating a function:

 ```
 $ /JavaFiles
 ```

-Every time we type JavaFiles and press Enter, we call the JavaFiles function and get a list of Java files available from the current directory.
+Every time we now type JavaFiles and press Enter, we call the JavaFiles function and get a list of Java files available from the current directory.
 Since JavaFiles takes no parameters, the ()'s are optional.

 To create functions that take parameters, read the doc.

-Now use "ls" and "cd" to move somewhere else, then run JavaFiles again, observing that the list of files differ, as the "Dir" function always returns the current directory.

-To return to the CFT home directory, type just "cd" and press Enter.

-## Note: objects, not text
+## Objects - not text

-The list that is produced when you call JavaFiles is just a representation of the list of files.
+The list that is produced when you call JavaFiles is just a representation of the list of file objects.
 To see the full paths of the files, type the following:

 ```